 The erector spinae group is the intermediate layer of the intrinsic muscles of the back.
 This group is made of three subgroups, with the group divisions occurring by location.
 The iliocostalis group occurs most laterally, followed by the longissimus group, and finally the spinalis as the most medial.
 The erector spinae muscles are the most powerful extensors of the spine.

 Several texts state that the erector spinae muscles have a single, common insertion point of a large broad tendon on the back of the sacrum, the inner side of the iliac crest, sacroiliac ligaments, and lumbosacral spinous processes 2-5.
-The reference for following origin and insertion points is Gray's Anatomy (40th edition) unless otherwise referenced.
+The reference for the following origin and insertion points is Gray's Anatomy (40th edition) unless otherwise referenced.